June 24, 2010: The day Isner and Mahut completed the longest match in history

 On this day, June 24, 2010, in the first round at Wimbledon, John Isner and Nicolas Mahut finished the longest match in tennis history.
 The American giant prevailed in the end, after 11 hours and five minutes of play, split over three days, with an implausible scoreline of 70-68 in the fifth set.
 The last set itself lasted eight hours and 11 minutes, which was far longer than the previous record for the longest match (Arnaud Clément and Fabrice Santoro had played for six hours and 33 minutes in 2004, at Roland-Garros).

-The players: John Isner, the giant on the rise
+- John Isner, the giant on the rise

 John Isner, from the USA, was born in 1985.
 He turned pro in 2007, at the age of 22, spurred further by his success in college tennis.
 He reached his first final as a wild card in Washington, D.C. in 2007 (lost to Andy Roddick, 6-4, 7-6), while ranked only No 416 in the world and defeating such great players as Tim Henman, Tommy Haas and Gaël Monfils.